This page is Archived

 Most policies will let you spend up to 90 days a year overseas.

-5. If your car is written off or stolen, you'll get an 'agreed price' payout rather than its market value
+If your car is written off or stolen you'll get an 'agreed price' payout

-The rules are different if you own a classic car.
-With older models – and particularly those that are in demand or have been extensively modified – knowing how much the car is actually worth is not easy to work out.
+However it works differently with classic cars.
+With older models – and particularly those that are in demand or have been extensively modified – knowing how much the car is actually worth is not as easy to work out.

-The value of the vehicle can swing hugely, for example if collectors (especially from overseas) develop an interest in a given model.
-So when you sign up to buy the insurance, insurers tend to ask you to settle on an 'agreed valuation'.
-This involves you agreeing the fixed size of any payout if disaster strikes, MINUS any policy excess.
+That's because value of classic cars can fluctuate hugely, for example if collectors (especially from overseas) develop an interest in a given model.
+So with a classic car policy, insurers will ask you to settle on an 'agreed valuation'.
+This means if your car is stolen or written off, you'll get this agreed amount – minus any policy excess.

 • How to work out what your car's worth

-When you take out an agreed value policy, you don't usually just get to tell your insurer what you think your vehicle is worth and vice versa – you'll need some sort of official estimate of its worth.
+When you take out an agreed value policy, you don't usually just get to tell your insurer what you think your vehicle is worth or vice versa – you'll need some sort of official estimate.

 If you were to join one, many classic car clubs have valuers with thorough knowledge of your car type and model.
 Their specialists will be able to give you a document, usually bearing the club logo, as evidence of market value.

 However, in most cases, an insurer will want a valuation certificate from an independent vehicle valuation expert.
 This means you'll likely need to pay for a vehicle inspection and valuation which can be anywhere from £50 to £150 – you'll need to do this once per insurer assuming the valuation doesn't change much, so if you switch you'll need to do it again.
-You can try the likes of Julian Shoolheifer Classic Car Valuations or JP Morriss.
+You can try the likes of JP Morriss.

-Because car prices fluctuate so much, if your classic motor's value moves up or down a lot, you'll need to have it reviewed regularly – at least once a year, which can cost you.
+If your classic motor's value moves up or down a lot, you'll need to have it reviewed regularly, which can add to costs.

 You might also find insurers ask for photos of the vehicle and, if you've had a lot of restorative work done, ask for bills showing payment for this, as supporting evidence of the vehicle's value.